ThiagoDella/ComputerGraphics-CEFET/README.md

 # ComputacaoGrafica-CEFET
-This repository was dedicated to my works at Graphic Computing class while doing my Bachelors in Computer Science in CEFET-RJ.
+This repository was dedicated to my works at Computer graphics class while doing my Bachelors in Computer Science in CEFET-RJ.

 **All programs here were written using OpenGL for Python.**

 ## Prologue
 In the beginning of this class, I was doing a student exchange program in Germany, sponsored by the brazilian government.
-Thats why I needed to figure it out how to learn Graphic Computing whitout the Professor's help.
+Thats why I needed to figure it out how to learn Computer graphics whitout the Professor's help.
 So I started learning from the very basics of this subject till something more complex.

 ### Points.py
 Nothing could be easier to create in Computer Graphics as some bunch of points on screen.
 But it was so easy to create that I connected those points with lines too.
 Creating a sort of "art" (at least for the "early me" on the past).